Manouchehr Mottaki: Views

 Referring to the controversy over Iran's nuclear program, Mottaki said the referral of the issue to the UN Security Council would be a detrimental move.
 He called for negotiations and said Iran does not seek nuclear weapons, and instead wants the same rights as other members of the Nuclear Nonproliferation Treaty.

 Mottaki condemned the outcry over President Ahmadinejad's comments on Israel, calling them a "misunderstanding."
 At the same time, he called the Israeli government a "Zionist regime" and said of Israel that Iran was "facing a mad people, which is ruled by madmen."

 In July, 2010, in one report from the International Foreign Ministerial Meeting in Kabul, "American, European and other foreign leaders [including] ...
-Mottaki ... and Pakistan's Foreign Minister Shah Mehmood Qureshi [and] Secretary-General of the United Nations Ban Ki-Moon met ... to pledge anew their support for Afghanistan as they committed to complete transition of security and budgeting responsibility to the Afghan government by 2014.
+Mottaki ... and Pakistan's Foreign Minister Shah Mehmood Qureshi [and] Secretary-General of the United Nations Ban Ki-moon met ... to pledge anew their support for Afghanistan as they committed to complete transition of security and budgeting responsibility to the Afghan government by 2014.
 They acknowledged that neither the people of their own countries nor those in Afghanistan had much patience left. ...
 The Iranian Foreign Minister used the conference as an opportunity to get in some digs at the foreign forces.
 The criticism came just a few weeks after the United Nations Security Council voted to enforce sanctions against Iran for failing to halt its nuclear program.
 'The presence and increase in the number of foreign forces is one of the factors in the insecurity, violence and dissatisfaction of the public,' said ...
 Mottaki ....
 A moment later the United Nations special representative to Afghanistan, Staffan de Mistura, interrupted and told him to get to the point."
 Another report from Kabul added "Mottaki accused the U.S., Pakistan and allied forces of utilizing Afghanistan to support terrorist strikes inside Iran, including last week's bomb blasts in ...
 Zahedan, ...
 Sistan-Baluchistan province."
 This report said United States Secretary of State Hillary Clinton "hadn't heard [the] comments ... charging the U.S. with supporting terrorism inside Iran"; and said that "Mottaki exceeded his allotted time giving his speech, earning a rebuke from the conference's organizers.
 The Iranian diplomat said he had the right to give an extended account of the situation in Afghanistan, as Iran has been forced to absorb three million Afghans evading the fighting in their country."
 A third report said, in part, that Mottaki said "Increase in terrorism because of the active support of the US and NATO of terrorist groups in the region as part of their policy to sow ethnic and religious discord, is proof of the fact that the undesirable presence of the occupation forces has intensified insecurity and violence.
 Today, insecurity is not just plaguing the Afghan people but is in fact directly mushrooming in neighbouring states, especially in Pakistan."

+Mottaki defended the International Conference to Review the Global Vision of the Holocaust as a "gathering of truth-seekers".
+He also claimed that "there has never been such a phenomenon as Antisemitism" in the Muslim world.